jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 }
 ```

-So here's where you'll run into some fun gotchyas.
+So here's where you'll run into some fun gotchas.

-If a user is opening a link but the link isn't actually ready we have to wait to open the window -- but if we _do_ wait and try and open a URL later after the async actions have completed we will be blocked by the browsers pop-up blocker.
-This is because even though the action to open a link was triggered by a user the trusted event context is lost during async functions.
+If a user is opening a link but the link isn't actually ready, we have to wait to open the window -- but if we _do_ wait and try and open a URL later after the async actions have completed, we will be blocked by the browser's pop-up blocker.
+This is because even though the action to open a link was triggered by a user, the trusted event context is lost during async functions.

-Now lets revisit this idea with portals.
+Now let's revisit this idea with portals.

-Once again a user opens a link to their saved message but this time we do open a new window immediately -- but it's a blank window.
-And while our async functions are running we'll use React portals to render the status of that upload to the new window.
-Finally, once our functions have completed we can reload the window to the requested link.
+Once again, a user opens a link to their saved message, and but this time we do open a new window immediately -- but it's a blank window.
+And while our async functions are running, we'll use React portals to render the status of that upload to the new window.
+Finally, once our functions have completed, we can reload the window to the requested link.

-This solution offers a really nice user experience because when opening an external link we expect that to happen immediately which it will but we can also display that status while work is being completed to creat the link.
+This solution offers a really nice user experience because when opening an external link, we expect that to happen immediately, which it will but we can also display that status while work is being completed to create the link.

-So Here's the demo.
+So, here's the demo.
 Save a message and open a link to see the portal in action:

 <iframe height='724' scrolling='no' title='Window Portal' src='//codepen.io/jscottsmith/embed/7ff654307d2ea47b86e8a80f418ae3c5/?height=724&theme-id=32757&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/jscottsmith/pen/7ff654307d2ea47b86e8a80f418ae3c5/'>Window Portal</a> by J Scott Smith (<a href='https://codepen.io/jscottsmith'>@jscottsmith</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 [Debug View](https://s.codepen.io/jscottsmith/debug/7ff654307d2ea47b86e8a80f418ae3c5)

-Since this app is a bit more complex component-wise I won't go over the source much.
+Since this app is a bit more complex component-wise, I won't go over the source much.
 But if you're interested in looking it over I'd suggest heading to this [github repo](https://github.com/jscottsmith/portal-demos) which is home to all of these demos.

 ## Recap and Takeaways

 Portals should be a really be a helpful API for developing React apps.
-So just to reitterate some points:
+So just to reiterate some points:

-- It's simple to use but powerful API.
+- It's simple to use, but a powerful API.
 - Transports markup outside of parent hierarchy without needing prop function, Redux, or third party solutions.
 - Escape inherited or parent styles like overflow, position, and z-index.
 - Keep component state and logic close to what it controls, but relocate DOM markup where needed.
-- Remember event bubbling is synthetic and will propagate up the component hierarchy.
+- Remember: event bubbling is synthetic and will propagate up the component hierarchy.

 Hopefully these demos provide a nice look at how you might use portals in your own React application.
-Again, if you wanna look at the source it's all on [GitHub](https://github.com/jscottsmith/portal-demos).
+Again, if you wanna look at the source, it's all on [GitHub](https://github.com/jscottsmith/portal-demos).